entropia/tip-toi-reveng/README.md

         assemble <infile.yaml> <outfile.gme>
            creates a gme file from the given source oid-code [-d DPI] <codes>
-           creates a PNG file for each given optical code scale this to 10cm×10cm
+           creates a PNG file for each given code scale this to 10cm×10cm
            By default, it creates a 1200 dpi image.
 With -d 600, you obtain a 600 dpi image.
            <codes> can be a range, e.g. 1,3,1000-1085.
-           The code refers to the *raw* code, not the one read by the pen.
+           Uses oid-<code>.png as the file name.
+        oid-code [-d DPI] <infile.yaml>
+           Like above, but creates one file for each code in the yaml file.
+           Uses oid-<product-id>-<scriptname or code>.png as the file name. raw-oid-code [-d DPI] <raw codes>
+           creates a PNG file with the given "raw code".
+Usually not needed.
-           Uses oid<code>.png as the file name.
+           Uses oid-raw-<code>.png as the file name.

 A transscript is simply a `;`-separated table of OIDs and some text, see for example [`transcript/WWW_Bauernhof.csv`](transcript/WWW_Bauernhof.csv).